 We tried unsuccessfully to stop the itch using various medications and natural creams.
 While steroid creams did relieve the itch for about two weeks, they also caused eczema to spread, starting at the back of Oliver's legs and spreading to cover about a third of his body.
 Oliver's discomfort was so bad that it was like having a newborn baby in the house and nobody got a lot of sleep.

-One day, an acquaintance who was importing Canadian flax seed oil gave me a bottle of oil and suggested I try giving it to Oliver.
-Within days of first taking the flax oil, Oliver was out of our bed for the first time in almost two and a half years.
+One day, an acquaintance who was importing Canadian flax seed oil gave me a bottle of oil, saying "its quit good for the skin" and suggested I try giving it to Oliver.
+That turned out to be the understatement of the year, as within days of first taking the flax oil, Oliver was out of our bed for the first time in almost two and a half years.
 An itch-free week went by and he was able to move back into his own room.
 Suddenly, life had become hugely different for all of us.

-During the first six years of taking flax oil, Oliver would take a full tablespoon night and morning.
+During the first six years of taking flax seed oil, Oliver would take a full tablespoon night and morning.
 Because he was allergic to all dairy foods, he couldn't mix it, as suggested, with yoghurt or cottage cheese.
-Instead, he would follow his dose immediately with a handful of raisins to clear the oily texture from his mouth.
+Instead, he would follow his dose of flaxseed oil immediately with a handful of raisins to clear the oily texture from his mouth.

-Now he is 30, Oliver still takes his flax oil less frequently.
+Now he is 34, Oliver still takes his flaxseed oil, but less frequently.
 It does, however, remain a vital part of his diet and there can be no doubt about the role it has played in restoring and preserving his quality of life.